Skip to main content

 model: string # Required

-apiKey: string # Required: API key or $ENV_VAR
+apiKey: string # API key or $ENV_VAR (not required for vertex)

 maxIterations: number # Optional, default: 50